 Okay, let’s just say it: the squid is not the cutest animal out there.
 It’s slimy instead of fuzzy, and you can hardly tell where its face is.
-But the squid shows us that you don’t have to be good-looking to be smart.
-It’s one of the smartest animals in the ocean.
-Sea divers say that when you stare into a squid’s eyes, it will stare right back at you, which must feel really weird.
-And scientists have found that the cells in a squid’s brain work a lot like our brains.
+But the squid is one of the smartest animals in the ocean.
+Scientists have found that squid’s brains work a lot like our brains.
 It’s a busy brain, after all, since the squid has to track all those legs.
 Just to set the numbers straight, a squid has 8 “arms” and 2 much longer “tentacles” – which makes for some crazy math.

 Wee ones: How many arms do the people in your room have?
 Do they have as many as a squid?